The Rogue Prince: Plot

 Near the end of King Jaehaerys I's long reign, a succession crisis emerges when his second son Baelon dies, leading to a Great Council to decide who should be the old king's heir.
-Jaehaerys's elder son Aemon also died some years before, leaving behind a daughter named Rhaenys — but there are many who prefer Baelon's 26-year-old son Viserys, due to his gender.
+Jaehaerys's elder son Aemon also died some years before, leaving behind a daughter named Rhaenys — but there are many who prefer Baelon's 24-year-old son Viserys, due to his sex.
 Despite standard succession law that the elder brother's children should come first, Viserys wins the council by a ratio of twenty votes to one, and is declared the rightful heir.
 On the old king's death two years later, Viserys succeeds him on the Iron Throne.
 Rhaenys's husband is the powerful lord Corlys Velaryon, and this estranges the Velaryons from the royal court.

 King Viserys, married to Aemma of House Arryn, names his daughter Rhaenyra as his successor, ahead of his hot-tempered and mercurial younger brother Daemon (the titular "rogue prince").
 This decision contradicts the new inheritance law established at the Great Council, which should put a male heir ahead of any female one, but Daemon's reputation is so scandalous that Viserys's powerful advisor Otto Hightower eagerly goes along with it.
 Queen Aemma later dies in childbirth, to a son that lives only a day.
 Viserys later re-marries to Alicent Hightower, Otto's daughter, and they succeed in producing a male heir, Aegon; but Viserys never rescinds his choice of Rhaenyra to succeed him.
 The king and queen subsequently have a daughter (Helaena) and two more sons (Aemond and Daeron).

 As the years pass, a rivalry develops between Rhaenyra and her stepmother Alicent — and two rival court factions develop around each of them.
 At a major tournament, Rhaenyra appears wearing a distinctive Targaryen-black dress, while Alicent wears one of the green dresses she favors.
 The two rival factions start copying this clothing style, with Rhaenyra's followers wearing black, and the Alicent/Aegon camp wearing green — leading to the two groups being dubbed "the Blacks and the Greens".
 Meanwhile, the Velaryons remain as a third major faction, but excluded from power at the royal court.
 Due to his adventures in the far east, Corlys Velaryon is still one of the wealthiest men in Westeros — and eventually, the isolated Daemon gravitates to the Velaryon camp as well, by marrying Corlys and Rhaenys's daughter Laena (producing two daughters, Baela and Rhaena).